 Snapshot: Pearl Seas Cruises is a newish (2014) subsidiary of the firm that owns American Cruise Lines with its large and ever-growing fleet of coastal and river ships.
 Its one ship, the 210-passenger PEARL MIST, shares many of the characteristics of the U.S. flag fleet yet it is an ocean-going vessel, registered in the Marshall Islands and operates with a largely non-American crew.
-With this new ship, the firm’s cruise itineraries have expanded to Eastern Canada, the Great Lakes, East Coast Passage, Panama and Costa Rica, and brand new from January 2017, the start of a new program of circumnavigations of Cuba.
+With this new ship, the firm’s cruise itineraries have expanded to New England, Eastern Canada, the Great Lakes, and from January 2017, the start of a program of circumnavigations of Cuba.
 The ship is stabilized.

 Ship, Year Delivered & Passengers: PEARL MIST (built 2014 & 210 passengers)